emoon/minifb/README.md

 #### Wayland Protocol Compatibility

-Different Linux distributions and versions may ship with different versions of Wayland and its protocols.
-MiniFB includes pre-generated protocol headers and code that work with most common setups.
-However, if you encounter compatibility issues or want to ensure optimal compatibility with your specific Wayland version, you can regenerate the protocol files using your system's Wayland version.
+Distributions ship different versions of Wayland and its protocols.
+MiniFB includes pre-generated protocol headers and code that work with most setups.
+If you hit a version mismatch, or you simply want the files to match your system, regenerate them:

-To regenerate Wayland protocol files for your system you must run first the protocol generation script:

 ```sh
 chmod +x ./tools/wayland/generate-protocols.sh
 ./tools/wayland/generate-protocols.sh
 ```

-This script will generate protocol headers and code that are specifically compatible with your installed Wayland version, potentially resolving any version mismatch issues.
+The script writes headers and code for the Wayland version installed on your machine.

-If you use **CMake**, just enable the flag:
+Then enable the Wayland backend:

 ```sh
 mkdir build-wayland
 cd build-wayland
 cmake .. -DMINIFB_USE_WAYLAND_API=ON
 ```
-`USE_WAYLAND_API` is still accepted for compatibility, but deprecated.

 #### Wayland Testing and Diagnostics

 Which code path the Wayland backend takes depends on the compositor it runs against.
 MiniFB binds each protocol global at the lowest version the compositor, libwayland and the build headers all support.
 If a global is missing, or its version is too low for some event, MiniFB falls back to other code.

 One machine only ever gives you one of those combinations.
 Two environment variables let you test the others without changing compositor:

 | Variable | What it does | Example |
 | --- | --- | --- |
 | `MINIFB_WAYLAND_FORCE_VERSIONS` | Lowers the version used for one or more interfaces | `wl_seat=4,wl_output=1` |
 | `MINIFB_WAYLAND_DISABLE_GLOBALS` | Hides globals, as if the compositor never offered them | `wp_viewporter` |

 Both work in every build, not only in debug builds.
 MiniFB reads them once, while it binds globals, so they cost nothing after the window opens.
 Every override is written to the log, and a value that cannot be applied is reported and ignored rather than dropped in silence.

 They combine with libwayland's own `WAYLAND_DEBUG=client`, which prints all protocol traffic to stderr:

 ```sh
 MINIFB_WAYLAND_FORCE_VERSIONS="wl_seat=4" WAYLAND_DEBUG=client ./my_program 2> trace.txt
 ```

 Together these answer the two halves of one question: the trace shows what the compositor sent, and your program's output shows what MiniFB made of it.

 See [docs/wayland-testing.md](docs/wayland-testing.md) for the interfaces each variable accepts, the versions actually worth testing and what each one covers, the other useful variables from libwayland and xkbcommon, and what this approach cannot test.

 ### macOS

-Cocoa and clang are assumed to be installed on the system (downloading the latest Xcode and installing the command line tools should do the trick).
+You need Xcode and its command line tools, which provide clang and the Cocoa framework.

-Note that macOS Mojave+ does not support the Cocoa framework as expected.
-For that reason, you can switch to the Metal API.
+On macOS Mojave and later, the Cocoa framework no longer behaves as MiniFB expects, so the library renders through Metal by default:
-To enable it with CMake, use the `MINIFB_USE_METAL_API` option.

-If you use **CMake**, just enable the flag:

 ```sh
 mkdir build-macos-metal
 cd build-macos-metal
 cmake .. -DMINIFB_USE_METAL_API=ON
 ```
-`USE_METAL_API` is still accepted for compatibility, but deprecated.

-Or, if you don't want to use the Metal API:
+To use Cocoa instead:

 ```sh
 mkdir build-macos-cocoa